William Bywater Grove

 William Bywater Grove (24 October 1848 – 6 January 1938), was an English biologist, in particular a botanist and microbiologist.
 He is remembered in particular as a mycologist.
-He died in 1938 on the sixth of January when he was 89.
+He died on 6 January 1938, when he was 89.

 Early life and teaching career

-He was born in Birmingham, England.
-From 1887 to 1900 he was headmaster of the St Edmunds High School for boys, Birmingham.
+He was born in Birmingham, England, the son of George Grove.
+He was admitted as a pensioner to St Catharine's College, Cambridge, where he graduated with a BA in 1871.
+From 1887 to 1900 he was headmaster of St Edmunds High School for Boys, Birmingham.
 One of the pupils at that school during that period was Augustus Daniel Imms, a prominent entomologist.
 From 1905 to 1927 Grove lectured in botany at Birmingham Municipal Technical School.

 Research work and publications

 Grove was the Honorary Curator of the Fungus Herbarium at the University of Birmingham.

-He received the Midland Union of Natural History Societies's Darwin Medal in 1884, for "for a monograph on the Pilobolidæ and other botanical papers", published in their journal, The Midland Naturalist.
+He received the Midland Union of Natural History Societies's Darwin Medal in 1884, for "a monograph on the Pilobolidæ and other botanical papers", published in their journal, The Midland Naturalist.